milgner/redmine_airbrake_server/README.md

-# Hoptoad Server v2 for Redmine
+# Airbrake Server for Redmine

-An implementation of the Hoptoad protocol v2 for Redmine which automatically creates issues from notices submitted via Hoptoad notifiers.
+An implementation of the [Airbrake](http://airbrakeapp.com) (formerly known as Hoptoad) protocol v2 for Redmine which automatically creates issues from notices submitted from your applications notifier.
-Inspired by and loosely based on the [v1 Hoptoad server by Jan Schulz-Hofen](https://github.com/yeah/redmine_hoptoad_server)
+Inspired by and loosely based on the [Hoptoad server by Jan Schulz-Hofen](https://github.com/yeah/redmine_hoptoad_server)

 ## Installation